rahcancode/pp3-battleship/README.md

 # Battleships

-This is a simple Python terminal game, run in a mock terminal provided by Code Institute in Heroku.
+This is a simple Python terminal game, run in a mock terminal provided by Code Institute on Heroku.

-The aim of the game is to hit one of five ships that are positioned randomly in a 10x10 grid, using 25 bullets or less.
+The aim of the game is to hit one of five ships that are positioned randomly in a 10x10 grid, using 25 bullets or fewer.

 You can find more information about the game of Battleships on its [Wikipedia page - Battleship (game)](https://en.wikipedia.org/wiki/Battleship_(game)).